huggingface/blog/setfit.md

 ## How to use SetFit

+Using SetFit is as simple as just a few lines of code.
+There is need for hyperparameter searching or prompt-engineering. s
 To start using SetFit, first install it using pip.
 This will also install dependencies such as datasets and sentence-transformers.
 ```sh
 pip install setfit